poovamraj/Android-Face-Detect-Library/README.md

 ```
 - Upload the library to bintray
 - Ability to use custom fragmentss (Thats why library is designed in that manner)
+- Though In Memory Persistence currently used is stable, Should analyze more deeply"
+  whether to proceed with same method or can adopt different method like Local storage
 ```